 Sesame Workshop is seeking a Manager, International Research.
 The manager’s work will focus on Sesame Workshop’s humanitarian initiatives, supporting programming for children, caregivers, and early childhood education practitioners in the Middle East (Iraq, Jordan, Lebanon, and Syria) and Bangladesh.
 Funded through 2023, the position is based in New York City with occasional travel.
 The Manager of Research and Evaluation will be responsible for supporting research and evaluation of a large-scale early childhood development program that leverages the power of play-based learning to help children grow smarter, stronger, and kinder.

-- Support the design and coordination of research across countries to ensure common understanding of the needs and goals of research work and ensure a high standard of research reports
+- Support design and coordination of research across countries to ensure a common understanding of the needs and goals of research work and ensure a high standard of research reports.

-- Support evaluation work across international projects, overseeing implementation where possible; communicate with funder to ensure research is realistic and of expected quality
+- Support evaluation work across international projects, overseeing implementation where possible; communicate with the funders to ensure research is realistic and of expected quality.

 - Support in-country teams’ research capacity as necessary, including working closely with teams to design formative and summative studies that are timely and relevant